 The incorporation of nanomaterials in asphalt binders has shown promising results in enhancing rutting and fatigue resistance.

 Carbon nanotubes, for instance, increase the stiffness and elasticity of asphalt binders, providing better resistance to the stresses imposed by heavy traffic loads.
-This leads to pavements
+This leads to pavements.

-An inventive method for extending the lifespan and durability of asphalt pavements is the use of nanomaterials in self-healing bitumen Bitumen is enhanced in its ability to heal itself by the addition of nanomaterials.
+An inventive method for extending the lifespan and durability of asphalt pavements is the use of nanomaterials in self-healing bitumen.
+Bitumen is enhanced in its ability to heal itself by the addition of nanomaterials.

 This improvement makes it easier for bitumen to heal naturally and seal voids and cracks more successfully, prolonging the life of asphalt surfaces and lowering maintenance expenses.